TranslatorSRI/bl_lookup/README.md

 ### Docker

-You may also download and implement the Docker container located in the Docker hub repo: renciorg\qrw.
+You may also download and implement the Docker container located in the Docker hub repo: renciorg\bl_lookup.

 ```bash
 cd <code base>